Stephen Nolan: Editorial style criticism

+Nolan's editorial approach has attracted criticism regarding the balance and tone of his programming.
+Critics have argued that the amount of airtime given by Nolan to certain unionist contributors serves to stir division within Northern Ireland society.
+Questions have been raised about whether his show's approach is genuinely "hard-hitting" journalism or merely "hardline" in its editorial stance.
 His television and radio shows have been accused of having a pro-Unionist bias and have been referred for impartiality/bias by Ofcom to the BBC.
 Nolan has defended himself against such claims.